mintpepper95/KnowledgeIsPower/Atlassian.md

+Caching solution on frontend that can essentially cache mulitple requests to a same function and at the same time which holds a reference to a promise.
+I fulfilled the solutions more or less but I wasn't good enough for Sr or even a downgrade to Mid level.

 Browser Coding Round where the interviewer asked to design a form or search bar like that and after that 2) Javascript Round , where interviewer gave a code snippet and with the help of promise/async -await approach how to handle api calls